samblenny/spool-rollers/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2024 Sam Blenny -->
 # Spool Rollers

-This repo documents my project to make a 3D printable spool rollers to fit in a plastic cereal box.
+This repo documents my project to make 3D printable spool rollers to fit in plastic cereal boxes.
 I wanted to make a filament dry box so I could feed filament without having to unseal the box.

 This didn't work out like I'd hoped because the plastic box was a little bit